aryankhunt30/Deepfake-detection/README.md

-Here's a sample README.md file you can use for your Deepfake Detection Project on GitHub:

-markdown
-Copy code
 # Deepfake Detection Project

 The **Deepfake Detection Project** is an AI-driven system designed to detect deepfake media using cutting-edge machine learning techniques.
 It utilizes Convolutional Neural Networks (CNNs), transfer learning, adversarial training, and multi-modal feature extraction to identify manipulations in images and videos.
 The system is optimized for real-time detection and is deployed in a scalable, cloud-based infrastructure.